-Participants were able to leave sticky notes suggesting changes or comments about land Use designation on a map of the Working Draft.
-A total of three comments were left by participants: 1.
-A note suggesting a park at the intersection of W. Rhapsody Dr. and Warfield St, 2. a note suggesting a park ne Morning Ct., 3. a note suggesting a new Focus Area at Blossom Park Athletic center, 4. a note saying there is speeding on Fantasia to get to San Pedro, 5. a note to show Wurzbach Parkway on the map (which is note currently platted.)
+Participants were able to leave sticky notes suggesting changes or comments about Land Use designation on a map of the Working Draft.
+A total of five comments were left by participants:

+- 1. A note suggesting a park at the intersection of W. Rhapsody Dr. and Warfield St, - 2. a note suggesting a park near Morning Ct., - 3. a note suggesting a new Focus Area at Blossom Park Athletic center, - 4. a note saying there is speeding on Fantasia to get to San Pedro, - 5. a note to show Wurzbach Parkway on the map (which is not currently platted.)